-We are often guilty for muttering the phrase, when we find ourselves inundated with tasks that need doing.
+We are often guilty for muttering that phrase, “there isn’t enough time in the day”, when we find ourselves inundated with tasks that need doing.
 And for some reason, they all seem to need doing at once.
 Time management is a nightmare amongst our busy schedules.

 The hustle and bustle on the tube in the morning coupled with the file that you left on your kitchen table and the coffee that you spilled all down your freshly cleaned white shirt.
 We’ve all been there.

 But have you ever thought that if you were able to manage your time a little better instead of attempting to balance ten million things at once, you might not feel like you’re juggling plates?

 Let’s discuss how.

 From the moment your alarm goes off the day has begun.
 An early session of 30 minutes exercise is a great way to get your brain pumping.

 Eating a hearty, healthy breakfast is another.
 So, avoid hitting that snooze button and get that brain fuelled so you’re ready to tackle the day.

 Exercise improves circulation and releases endorphins that leave you feeling energised.